Skip to main content

 This change aligns with enhanced Australian Government security requirements and adds an extra layer of protection to your account.
 To access the portal, you will need to verify your identity using a phone number, either via SMS to a mobile device or a voice call to a landline.
 This is in addition to your username and password.

-The Australian Honours and Awards system recognises the outstanding service and contributions of Australians.
+The Australian honours system recognises the outstanding service and contributions of Australians.

 Australian honours and awards statistics